 For the portion of the northern shoreline adjacent to the Reuse and Development Areas and the Sports Complex a significant setback from the shoreline is not feasible.
-There are existing key components of infrastructure, such as Main Street, Pump Station 1 and the 20-inch force main, within the zone of potential deformation.
+Also, options have been evaluated to minimize the length of the northern shoreline that will be stabilized, including limiting the improvements to only adjacent to Pump Station R. However, there are multiple existing critical components of infrastructure, such as Main Street for site access, Pump Station R and the 20-inch force main, within the zone of potential deformation.
 Therefore, strengthening of the shoreline will be necessary in these areas to reduce the loss or damage of these facilities in a seismic event.
-The most cost effective shoreline stabilization measure is anticipated to be performing ground improvement such as soil/cement mixing.
+The most cost effective shoreline stabilization measure is anticipated to be performing ground improvement such as soil/ cement mixing.
 Because both the liquefiable fill and Young Bay Mud impact the seismic slope stability, the soil/cement mixing will need to extend about 40 feet below the ground surface to the bottom of the Young Bay Mud layer.
 To appropriately improve shoreline stability it is estimated that the soil treatment may need to be performed on 15 to 30 percent of the soil volume over an area between 20 to 30 feet wide.
 Other shoreline improvement measures, such as a levee and flood protection system could be constructed in conjunction with the improvement area.
 An alternative to soil/cement mixing would be construction of a structure, such as a deep bulkhead wall.